kanic1111/free5gmano/deploy/free5gc-stage-3.2.1/3.2.1cni_oai/README.md

 **before deploying the pod you has to install several software in order to let kubernetes get you SDR device**

-**First you have to install the USRP software and make sure you can get the device info**

-**you can follow NI officel website installation guide** [USRP Hardware Driver and USRP Manual](https://files.ettus.com/manual/page_install.html)
+**1. First you have to install the USRP software and make sure you can get the device on your pc.** you can follow NI officel website installation guide here [USRP Hardware Driver and USRP Manual](https://files.ettus.com/manual/page_install.html)

 **after the installation you should be able to get your device info once you connect your device**